FreeRidePGH/BikeBinder/README.markdown

 Reproduce all functionality that exists with the current paper bike binder and departed bikes binder system.

-## Getting up and running
+## Getting up and running for development

 ### After the first clone

-Take the following actions to get a cloned/pulled version to run locally
+Take the following actions to get a cloned/pulled version to run locally for development

 * Rename the database config file (remove ".sample")
 * Install gems
 * Initialize and populate the database